+An IAB-node which supports the Carrier Aggregation features needs to meet both the general requirements in clause 6, 7, 8, 9, 10, 11, 12, and the additional system parameter in clause 5 (suffix A).

 An IAB-node which supports the mobile feature needs to meet both the general requirements of local area IAB-MT and the additional requirement applicable to the additional clause (suffixes B) in clauses 5, 6, 7,8,9,10,11 and 12.
 Where there is a difference in requirement between the general requirements and the additional clause requirements (suffixes B) in clauses 5, 6, 7,8,9,10,11 and 12, the tighter requirements are applicable unless stated otherwise in the additional clause.